NickWaterton/openhab-addons/bundles/org.openhab.binding.samsungtv/README.md

 ### Discovery

-Apps are automatically discovered on TV's <2020 (or 2019 it's not clear when the API was removed).
+Apps are automatically discovered on TV's >2015 and <2020 (or 2019 it's not clear when the API was removed).

 **NOTE:** This is an old Apps list, on later TV's the app ID's have changed.
 List of known apps and the respective name that can be passed on to the `sourceApp` channel.